lzwjava/lzwjava.github.io/original/2025-08-18-llm-costs-en.md

 Furthermore, we can develop custom or specialized agents to handle tasks efficiently from the outset.
 Claude Code might not always be the best or most cost-effective solution for every task.

+One way to discern the differences between models is to use them extensively and compare their performance.
+After some time using Gemini 2.5 Flash, I find it to be less capable than Sonnet 4.

 ```json
 {
   "Router": {